The Ministry of Reconciliation in a Divided World

 “The Institute offered me the most important continuing education experience I have had in my 15 years of ministry.
 The combination of outstanding lectures from experienced leaders, the conversations I had with a very diverse group of individuals, and the extraordinary worship all challenged me and renewed my determination and hope in the work of reconciliation and justice in my own community.
 I thank God for the experience.” — Rev. Chip Edens, Pastor, Christ Church, Charlotte, NC

-Due to a generous grant, registration fees for the 2014 Summer Institute have been reduced to $500, which includes the cost of most meals.
+Due to a generous grant, registration fees for the 2015 Summer Institute for Reconciliation have been reduced to $500, which includes the cost of most meals.

 Lunch and dinner will be served buffet style each day, Tuesday–Friday, with the exception of Thursday dinner, which is on your own.
 Monday’s dinner and Saturday’s lunch are also included in the meal plan.
 A light continental breakfast will be provided each morning, Tuesday–Saturday.
 Additional options for purchasing a casual breakfast will be included in your participant packet.

 All Summer Institute participants are responsible for making their own lodging arrangements.
 We have arranged for a special rate at the Millennium Hotel, a full-service hotel located 1.25 miles from the Duke Divinity School.
-Participants in the Duke Summer Institute will be eligible for the rate of $66 (plus 13% sales and occupancy tax) per night for a single room (1 king bed) or a shared room (2 queen beds).
+Participants in the Duke Summer Institute will be eligible for the rate of $76 (plus 13% sales and occupancy tax) per night for a single room (1 king bed) or $80 for a shared room (2 queen beds).
 To make a reservation, call 1-800-633-5379 or book online by May 11, 2015.
 If you make a reservation by phone, be sure to mention that you are a participant in the Duke Summer Institute.
 The Millennium Hotel offers:

 - Complimentary in-room high speed internet access